Hi, I’m Hannah!

 My creative work centers around the bittersweet beauty of forgotten places, the experiences of women, the process of religious deconstruction and reconstruction, and the significance of small stories.

-I also host the podcast What Happened Here? which tell the stories of interesting places.
+I host the podcast What Happened Here? which tell the stories of interesting places.
 Join me each week as I explore a significant, historical, or just plain weird place, and ask, what happened here?
 Often, the answer we get points us to deeper questions of justice, conservation, and the triumph of the human spirit.

 Publications and Small Stories